 Risks in connection with the increase of the clearing houses' margin requirements: The margin requirements of the clearing houses increase as a function of the amount of daily system balancing.
 Especially for short-term, very high balancing costs, the required margins increase sharply for a period of several weeks.
 The cash required for this purpose must be kept available by the MAM and deposited with the relevant clearing house at short notice, which means it is no longer available to the MAM for system balancing transactions.
-The market prices of GY 2021/22 have also significantly increased the margining requirements.
-Especially during the buying phase in the coming winter, very high collaterals may have to be provided.
+The market prices of gas year 2021/2022 have also significantly increased the margining requirements.
+Especially during the buying phase in the coming winter, very high collaterals may have to be provided, even if the market prices have normalised in gas year 2024/2025 and lower risk prices have been taken into account here.

 Other risk positions: Apart from the risks mentioned above, the MAM has other risk positions which must be taken into account when calculating the liquidity buffer.
 These other risks particularly include model risks relating to balancing gas.
 In addition, THE is exposed to risks in the event of bad debts (insolvencies, conduct incompatible with the system, etc.).
+This also applies to the biogas market, where volatility and insolvencies bring risks that have to be factored in.
 With the approval of BNetzA, both the review process for admitting new market participants and the monitoring of existing customers have been significantly intensified.
 Nevertheless, the risk of bad debt losses still exists, also with regard to the conversion system, which the MAM must take into account accordingly when calculating the liquidity buffer.
 In addition, costs in connection with legal disputes relating to GaBi, costs relating to special clearing cases, imbalances from biogas balancing groups, etc. are summarised as 'other risk positions' in the liquidity buffer.